BxtchCraft/react-project-skeleton/README.md

 ## React Project Skeleton (Full Stack)
 This is a React Skeleton Project that provides a basic structure for building full stack React applications.
+Currently, routes are not yet setup, but I will be adding those soon. :) This is bare-bones at the moment, and hopefully it will help since the npx create-react-app has some dependency issues.

 ### Installation Instructions